 Summary: God’s covenant with Israel is the backbone of the entire Daniel 9.
 The covenant in 9:27 must therefore also be God’s covenant with Israel.

-Dispensationalism interprets the covenant in 9:27 as a covenant of an end time antichrist, but it is proposed here that it is God’s covenant with Israel because God’s covenant with Israel is the central theme throughout the entire Daniel 9.
+Dispensationalism interprets the covenant in Daniel 9:27 as a covenant of an end-time Antichrist, but it is proposed here that it is God’s covenant with Israel because God’s covenant with Israel is the central theme throughout the entire Daniel 9.
 This is explained in ‘The Covenant in Daniel 9‘, as well as in the previous article under the heading Prophetic Years, but this matter is critical for understanding Daniel 9.

-God commanded Israel to allow the land to rest every seventh year (Leviticus.
-25:1-2).
-Israel was to work the land for six years (v3), but not on the seventh (v4).
+God commanded Israel to allow the land to rest every seventh year (Leviticus 25:1-2).
+Israel was to work the land for six years (Lev 25:3), but not on the seventh (Lev 25:4).

-God made this seven-year cycle part of the covenant by using it to count the number of years of exile (Lev.
-26:35, 43).
-Should Israel become unfaithful (Lev.
-26:14-39), God will scatter them among the nations (Lev.
-26:33) to allow the land to have its rest (v34, 43).
-The period of exile would be equal to the number of years during which the land did not have its rest (v35, 43).
+God made this seven-year cycle part of the covenant by using it to count the number of years of exile (Lev 26:35, 43).
+Should Israel become unfaithful (Lev 26:14-39), God will scatter them among the nations (Lev 26:33) to allow the land to have its rest (Lev 26:34, 43).
+The period of exile would be equal to the number of years during which the land did not have its rest (Lev 26:35, 43).

-(2) In his prayer (9:4-19) Daniel confessed the justice of the sentence, Yahweh’s righteousness (9:7) and Israel’s guilt (9:5-11).
-In this way, Daniel fulfilled the condition for covenant renewal after the exile (Leviticus 26:40-41).
-On behalf of Israel, and he prayed for the renewal of Israel’s covenant privileges.
+(2) In his prayer (9:4-19) Daniel confessed the justice of the sentence, Yahweh’s righteousness (Dan 9:7) and Israel’s guilt (9:5-11).
+In this way, Daniel fulfilled the condition for covenant renewal after the exile (Lev 26:40-41).
+On behalf of Israel, he prayed for the renewal of Israel’s covenant privileges.

-(3) The announcement “Seventy weeks have been decreed for your people and your holy city” (9:24) renewed God’s covenant with Israel in terms of Leviticus 26:42, 45, but limited to 490 years.
+(3) The announcement “Seventy weeks have been decreed for your people and your holy city” (Dan 9:24) renewed God’s covenant with Israel in terms of Leviticus 26:42, 45, but limited to 490 years.

 God’s covenant with Israel is, therefore, the central theme in the entire Daniel 9.
-This implies that the promised 490 years is an extension of God’s covenant with Israel, and therefore that the last “one week” (9:27) is the final seven years of that time-limited renewed covenant.
+This implies that the promised 490 years is an extension of God’s covenant with Israel, and therefore that the last “one week” (Dan 9:27) is the final seven years of that time-limited renewed covenant.

-Summary: The phrase “confirm the covenant” (9:27) means that this covenant existed prior to the 70th week.
+Summary: The phrase “confirm the covenant” (Dan 9:27) means that this covenant existed prior to the 70th week.
 Then it can only be God’s covenant with Israel.

 “The many”, with whom the covenant is confirmed, most often refers to God’s people.
 For instance: